Vigil Set for Slain Councilwoman on Feb. 8 - NewsBreak

 Newark Man, 35, Killed in Central Ward Shooting

 NEWARK, NJ — Authorities say 35-year-old Rasheed Lee died Friday, a day after police found him bleeding from a gunshot wound in a Central Ward housing complex.
-Police officers found Rasheed Lee at 5 p.m. on Thursday, Feb.
-2, at 161 Avon Ave., in the Pilgrim Baptist Village Housing Complex.
+Police officers found Lee at 5 p.m. on Thursday at 161 Avon Ave., in the Pilgrim Baptist Village Housing Complex.
 He was semi-conscious and badly bleeding from a singe gunshot.
-Lee was whisked to nearby University Hospital for treatment, but ended up dying at 5:40 p.m. the following day, according to the Essex County Prosecutor’s Office and city Police Director Fritz Fragé.
-The gunman remains at-large, and authorities did not speculate about a...

 tapinto.net